 Clinics across the state are providing free estate-planning services to veterans.
 The WA Veterans Will Clinics are a great way to serve veterans and their families.
 Learn how you can get involved by visiting their website: http://www.wavetswillclinic.com/sign-up

 Welcomes volunteer attorneys and law students to be a part of serving Washington veterans through a legal clinic opportunity.
 The Day of Service includes a free 3 credit CLE seminar and the opportunity to put newly gained skills into action during a two hour legal clinic.
 The next clinic will be on May 31st in Tacome.
 To volunteer or learn more click here.

-Volunteer register for the Day of Service in Tacoma on May 31st is now closed.
+Volunteer registeration for the Day of Service in Tacoma on November 15th is now open.

 Reporting for duty... commit to serving WA veterans.

 © 2014 Washington State Bar Association, all rights reserved.